-A licensee or registrant for whom the information from the Identification Bureau of the Arkansas State Police reveals that the applicant has pleaded guilty or nolo contendere to, or been found guilty of, any offense listed in A.C.A. § 17-97-312 (f) shall not be eligible for renewal unless the reported offense has been expunged, subject to the exceptions found at A.C.A.
-17-97-312 (m) (2) which shall result in permanent disqualification.
-A licensee or registrant may apply to the Board for a waiver of disqualification pursuant to A.C.A. § 17-97-312 (h) (1) for the conviction of any listed offense not subject to permanent disqualification.
+A licensee or registrant for whom the information whose criminal history check from the Identification Bureau of the Arkansas State Police reveals that the applicant has pleaded guilty or nolo contendere to,-or been found guilty of, any offense listed in A.C.A. § 17-97-312 (f)-17-97-102(a) shall not be eligible for renewal unless the reported offense has been expunged, sealed, or pardoned. subject to the exceptions found at A.C.A.
+17-97-312 (m) (2) which If the offense is from the list in A.C.A. § 17-2-102(e), it shall result in permanent disqualification.
+A licensee or registrant may apply to the Board for a waiver of disqualification pursuant to A.C.A. § 17-97-312 (h) (1) Section 5.5.C (2) of these Rules for the conviction of any listed offense not subject to permanent disqualification.
 A licensee deemed so ineligible may appeal this action through the process identified in Section 12.2.